-Distributions under Rule 2 generally must begin by December 31 of the year following the year of the employee's death.
-However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age 701⁄2, if later.
+Distributions under Rule 2 must generally begin by December 31 of the year following the year of the employee's death.
+However, if the surviving spouse is the beneficiary, distributions need not begin until December 31 of the year the employee would have reached age $70^{1/2}$ , if later.